Il-castor/orbslam3-odometry/full_documentation.md

 - **Degree Move Pose Mono**: This parameter (<i>degree_move_pose_mono</i>) specifies the degree to move the calculated orientation.
 We change the orientation to align it with FastLio (otherwise we would have oblique trajectory when the car is actually going straight).
     - If it is 0, the pose will not be changed.
 This should be used in  case camera is in the same direction as the forward axes.
     - If the cameras' support is the same as the one used for the test and cameras are turned with the same angles, we found that a value of `16` works good.
 (TBD with new support)

+Monocular takes images directly from the driver camera.

 ## How to get settings file content
 Now, we will describe the content of the setting file that must be provided to ORB-SLAM.
 The full documentation of the file content can be found directly [here](https://github.com/UZ-SLAMLab/ORB_SLAM3/blob/master/Calibration_Tutorial.pdf).